-Ever wonder what foods you should be eating and how much?
-Well, the ChooseMyPlate website from the United States Department of Agriculture (USDA) may have the simple answer you are looking for.
-The USDA created MyPlate as a way to illustrate the relative amounts of different types of food people should eat daily to achieve a healthy, balanced diet.
+If you often wonder what foods you should be eating and in how much, the ChooseMyPlate website from the United States Department of Agriculture (USDA) may hold your answers.
+The USDA created MyPlate as a way to point out the relative amounts of different types of food people should eat daily to achieve a healthy, balanced diet.
 There is also an interactive website containing a wealth of information, including explanations of food groups; common foods in each group; detailed guidelines for good nutrition; and personalized tools for tracking eating habits.

 You can't lose or manage weight without physical activity.
-The MyPlate website can also help you find ways to increase your activity level, even if you think you're destined to be a couch potato.
-Head over to the physical activity section and learn about the benefits of regular exercise.
-This section will also give you pointers on how to slowly increase your physical activity level.
+MyPlate can also help you find ways to increase your activity level, even if you think you're destined to be a couch potato.
+It provides information about the benefits of regular exercise and will also give you pointers on how to slowly increase your physical activity level.

-Now that you're on your way to a better you, how do you log your diet and physical activity achievements?
-With SuperTracker of course.
+Now that you're on your way to a better you, you may want to use the MyPlate SuperTracker tool to log your diet and physical activity achievements.
 SuperTracker is a place where you can set your goals, personalize your plans, and track your progress.
 Not only that, you can find helpful tips while getting support from other people who are doing the same thing.

 MyPlate has lots of information for people of all ages, from preschoolers to college students.
 If you pregnant or a new mom who is breastfeeding, MyPlate has something for you too.
 MyPlate and SuperTracker are useful tools to put you on the right track for a healthy lifestyle.